ucll-programming/course-material/exercises/01-arithmetic/explanation-min-max.en.md

 `min` and `max` are functions that compute the minimum and maximum of their parameters, respectively.
 Most functions expect a specific number of arguments, but `min` and `max` are known as [*variadic functions*](https://en.wikipedia.org/wiki/Variadic_function), meaning they can take any number of parameters.
-We'll see later how to define your own.
+We'll see later how to define your own variadic functions.

 :::code{caption="Python Shell"}